-The Bennett Residence, an iconic midcentury-modern gem by Florida architect Paul Rudolph, is now for sale
+The Bennett Residence, an iconic midcentury-modern gem by Florida architect Paul Rudolph, was just sold

-A midcentury-modern home built by one of Tampa Bay's most prominent architects, Paul Rudolph, is now on the market for $395,000.
+A midcentury-modern home built by one of Tampa Bay's most prominent architects, Paul Rudolph, was on the market for $395,000, and sold for $500 more than its asking price.

 Built in 1950 for clients Allen and Barbara Bennett, the 1,945-square-foot home is referred to as "The Bennett Residence," and is located at 3901 Riverview Blvd. in Bradenton.